Dans-labs/dariah/docs/Lib.md

 But if you do it twice, based on an identical state, you get two copies of the same set, which is a waste.
 Here memoization is a solution.
-`makeSet` is e memoized function that takes an array and returns its values as a `Set`.
+`makeSet` is a memoized function that takes an array and returns its values as a `Set`.

 ### memoize
 Turns the function `f` into a memoized function `memF` that yields the same results